qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - app will not delete account
 - have tried to delete my account a times and it still will not please delete
 - it does not allow me to delete my account please tell me how i can delete my account
-- please delete this tbsp
+- please delete this email/account
 - please delete my account i deleted the app but am now not able to delete my account please delete all data associated with my email address
 - please delete my account thanks
 - please delete my premium account